-- Certificate of registration from the residents’ registration office.
-EU citizens only need this if they want to open an account with an overdraft facility (a “Dispo” in German).
+- Proof of registration from the registration office.
+EU citizens only need this if they want to open an account with an overdraft facility (a Dispo).

 - Your work permit if you are from outside the EU.

-- A pay statement from your employer.
-Again, this is only necessary if you want an overdraft facility.
+- A salary slip from your employer.
+Again, this is only necessary if you would like an overdraft facility.

-Once your application is accepted, you will receive your account details in the post.
-You get an EC card with a four-digit PIN code.
-This allows you to withdraw money and make cashless payments.
-Many banks will also give you a credit card, but this depends on the type of account you choose and your overdraft facility.
-You usually have to pay extra for a credit card.
+Once your application goes through, you will receive your account details by post.
+You will get an EC card with a four-digit PIN.
+This enables you to withdraw money and make cashless payments.
+Many banks will also give you a credit card, but this depends on the type of account you choose and your overdraft facility, and often costs extra.

-You can use your EC card and your four-digit PIN code to withdraw money around the clock from many cash machines.
-Make sure to use a cash machine belonging to your own bank or a partner bank to avoid fees.
-If you withdraw money from other banks’ cash machines, you might pay fees of up to EUR 5.00.
+You can use your EC card and your four-digit PIN to withdraw money from many ATMs around the clock.
+Make sure you use an ATM belonging to your own bank or a partner bank to avoid fees.
+If you withdraw money from other banks, you may incur fees of up to EUR 5.00.

-You can also use your EC card to make cashless payments in most stores.
-Nonetheless, you should carry a little cash in Germany.
-There are still some smaller shops that do not accept payment by card.
+You can also use your EC card to make cashless payments in most shops.
+Nonetheless, you should still always have some cash on you in Germany.
+In smaller shops, in particular, it is not always possible to pay by card.

-You can access and manage your bank account over the internet.
-Your bank’s online banking service allows you to make wire transfers and download bank statements online.
-Many banks also allow you to manage your account at the counter or by using a machine in a branch.
+You can access and manage your bank account over the internet including transferring money and downloading bank statements.
+Many banks also allow you to manage your account over the counter or by using a machine in one of the branches.

-To make a wire transfer within Germany, you only need the name of the recipient and the IBAN (International Bank Account Number).
-If you want to transfer money to another EU country, you also need the BIC (Business Identifier Code).
-For your own account, you can find both codes on your EC card.
+To transfer money within Germany, you only need the name of the recipient and the IBAN (International Bank Account Number).
+If you would like to transfer money within the EU, you also need the BIC (Business Identifier Code).
+You can find both of these codes on your EC card.

-Wire transfers outside the EU cost a fee.
-Again, you need the bank account details of the person receiving the money.
-In addition, you need to specify the currency for your wire transfer.
-Do take exchange rates into consideration.
-Using a money transfer service might help you save fees.
-You do not need a bank account for this option.
+If you would like to transfer money outside the EU, you have to pay a fee.
+Again, you need the bank account details of the recipient.
+In addition, you normally need to specify the currency you would like to transfer the money in, so make sure you take exchange rates into consideration.
+Using a money transfer service may help you save fees and you do not need a bank account to do so.
 You can simply transfer cash.
-As an added bonus, the recipient gets to collect the money in their local branch of the service provider just a few minutes later.
+In addition, the recipient can pick up the money in their local branch just a few minutes later.